Rita F. Redberg: Career

 Upon completing her residency and fellowship, Redberg accepted a faculty position at the University of California, San Francisco (UCSF) in 1991, where she is currently a professor of clinical medicine.
 During the 1990s, she was appointed the director of women's cardiovascular services at the UCSF National Center of Excellence in Women's Health and was a founding member of the American Heart Association's Women in Cardiology Committee.
 In 2003, Redberg spent a year in Washington, D.C. as a Robert Wood Johnson Health Policy Fellow.
 As part of her fellowship, she began working as a health policy staff member for Senator Orrin Hatch whom she helped research and develop legislation related to the Food and Drug Administration and lead the implementation of the Medicare Modernization Act.

 When Redberg returned from her Fellowship, she focused much of her subsequent research on technology assessment and the evidence base and regulatory pathway for medical devices.
 She has since had an extensive history of government service, including serving on the Medicare Payment Advisory Commission (MedPAC) from 2012 to 2018 as a commissioner, and the Medicare Evidence and Development Coverage Advisory Committee (MEDCAC) from 2003 to 2006 as a member and 2012 to 2017 as its chairperson.

 In 2009, she was appointed the editor-in-chief of JAMA IM (formerly the Archives of Internal Medicine).
-While in this role, she has led the journal's prioritization of health care reform and spearheaded the “Less is More” series, which highlights the overuse of low-value care and encourages the adoption of more evidence-based and high-value medical procedures.
+While in this role, she led the journal's prioritization of health care reform and spearheaded the "Less is More" series, which highlighted the overuse of low-value care and encouraged the adoption of more evidence-based and high-value medical procedures.

 Redberg frequently speaks with reporters of major media outlets on topics related to medical devices and health policy and has been featured in The New York Times, The Wall Street Journal, on National Public Radio and The Today Show, and in the George Polk Award-winning nominated Netflix documentary The Bleeding Edge.

 In 2017, she was elected to the National Academy of Medicine for her "outstanding professional achievement and commitment to service in the medical sciences, health care and public health."

-Redberg has been listed as a “Top Doctor” by San Francisco Magazine every year since 2015.
+Redberg has been listed as a "Top Doctor" by San Francisco Magazine every year since 2015.
 In 2016, Redberg was awarded the Robert Wood Johnson Foundation (RWJF) Health Policy Fellows Lifetime Achievement Award.
 During the COVID-19 pandemic, Redberg was appointed the Araxe Vilensky Endowed Chair for her "long history and proven record of research."
 A few months later, she also received the 2021 Perelman School of Medicine Distinguished Graduate Award from the University of Pennsylvania for her "outstanding service to society and the profession of medicine."
+Redberg currently serves on Penn's Center for Health Incentives and Behavioral Economics' (CHIBE) external advisory board.